Lucinda Williams: Personal life

 In 1986, Williams married Long Ryders drummer Greg Sowders, but the couple divorced within eighteen months.
 In September 2009 she married Tom Overby, an executive from Best Buy's music department, who is also her manager.
-The marriage ceremony was performed on stage at First Avenue by her father.
+The marriage ceremony was performed on stage at the Minneapolis nightclub First Avenue by her father.

 On November 17, 2020, Williams had a stroke in her home in Nashville.
 Doctors discovered a blood clot, and she was discharged five weeks later.
-Though at the time she needed to walk with a cane and still could not play guitar, she subsequently recovered in time for her summer 2021 tour with Jason Isbell.
+Though at the time she needed to walk with a cane and could not play guitar, she subsequently recovered enough for her summer 2021 tour with Jason Isbell.

+In 2023, Williams released her autobiography titled Don't Tell Anyone the Secrets I Told You: A Memoir.
+The book details her traumatic childhood, her relationships with her father and mother, and her struggle to forge a sustainable career in the music industry.